United Kingdom–United States relations: Post-Cold War

-When the United States became the world's lone superpower after the dissolution of the Soviet Union, new threats emerged which confronted the United States and its NATO allies.
+When the United States became the world's lone superpower after the dissolution of the Soviet Union, new threats emerged that confronted the United States and its NATO allies.
 With military build-up beginning in August 1990 and the use of force beginning in January 1991, the United States, followed at a distance by Britain, provided the two largest forces respectively for the coalition army which liberated Kuwait from Saddam Hussein's regime during the Persian Gulf War.

 In the 1997 general election, the British Labour Party was elected to office for the first time in eighteen years.
 The new prime minister, Tony Blair, and Bill Clinton both used the expression "Third Way" to describe their centre-left ideologies.
 In August 1997, the American people expressed solidarity with the British people, sharing in their grief and sense of shock on the death of Diana, Princess of Wales, who perished in a car crash in Paris.
 Throughout 1998 and 1999, the United States and Britain sent troops to impose peace during the Kosovo War.
 Tony Blair made it a point to develop very close relationships with the White House.